Mharbulous/Paginator/docs/paginator-testing-strategy.md

 *   **Objective:** Ensure the **Paginator** renders the skeuomorphic pages and content *correctly and consistently*.
 *   **Areas to Test:**
-    *   Accurate rendering of 8.5x11 inch simulated pages with specified margins.
+    *   Accurate rendering of 8.5x11 inch simulated pages with specified page-insets.
     *   Visual appearance of page cards (`` `.pgntr-page-card` ``).
     *   Correct layout and styling of content within the ink layer.
     *   Correct positioning and appearance of any console layer elements (in demo/PoC).